KaleidoDeer/vlua/README.md

 The rest of the API should work as intended, although there may be unencountered edge cases due to type conversions. eg. lua_Integer -> i64.
 Your usual constants such as `LUA_OK` are also available to you.
 ###### This section only applies to vlib53 as the others are not suitable for use.

-# How reliable is are the bindings?
+# How reliable are the bindings?
 V is a relatively new programming language thats still in its infancy.
 By extension these bindings may not always work as expected due to unforeseen behavior in the compiler, or an update to V changes how the bindings need to be written.
 I will continue to try and support these bindings as V evolves.
 Feel free to report any issues.

 # Examples & Install